avkl/twinning/docs/advanced/exceptions.rst

 Chaining exceptions ('raise from')
 ==================================

-In Python 3.3 a mechanism for indicating that exceptions were caused by other exceptions was introduced:
+Python has a mechanism for indicating that exceptions were caused by other
+exceptions:

 .. code-block:: py